CCSI-Toolset/MEA_ssm/docs/source/fortran_subroutines.rst

 This section is optional and intended primarily for those users who wish to directly develop the FORTRAN subroutines used in this model and compile them as a dll file.
 Otherwise, the user may used the provided :file:`ccsi.opt` and either the :file:`ccsi10.dll` or :file:`ccsi11.dll` file.
 In order to create the dll file, ensure that an Intel Fortran compiler and Microsoft Visual Studio are installed in the machine.
-Open the Aspen application "Set Compiler for V10" (or the application corresponding to the version of
+Open the Aspen application :guilabel:`Set Compiler for V10` (or the application corresponding to the version of
 Aspen Plus in use) to see the list of combinations compatible with V10 and V11, respectively; this is shown for both versions in Figure 1.

 **Figure 1.
 'Set Compiler' applications for (A) Aspen Plus V10 and (B) Aspen Plus V11**

-As directed in the set compiler application, select an option for which the 'State' is 'OK'. the provided dll files :file:`ccsi10.dll` and :file:`ccsi11.dll` were compiled with the respective
+As directed in the set compiler application, select an option for which the :guilabel:`State` is :guilabel:`OK`.
-FORTRAN compilers shown with the 'OK' status in Figure 1.
-If all options are shown with the 'ERROR' status, then one cannot proceed with the following steps until the appropriate software is installed.
+The provided dll files :file:`ccsi10.dll` and :file:`ccsi11.dll` were compiled with the respective FORTRAN compilers shown with the 'OK' status in Figure 1.
+If all options are shown with the :guilabel:`ERROR` status, then one cannot proceed with the following steps until the appropriate software is installed.

 To obtain the FORTRAN template ``.f`` files distributed with Aspen Tech software, navigate to one of the following folders depending on the Aspen verson of interest: